-- A desire to be a preceptor to a student and be committed to overseeing the required Supervised Experiential Learning - Maintenance of current credentials for the profession (i.e., RDN, MD, PharmD, DO, LCSW, SLP, NDTR, CDM, CNS, etc.) - Provision of experiences related to nutrition scope of practice that meet the required competencies - Adequate staffing to provide a positive learning experience for the student, including proper supervision and instruction by the preceptor(s) - Adequate time, supervision and instruction for projects to be completed. - Completion of a fully executed affiliation agreement with the facility
+- A desire to be a preceptor to a student and be committed to overseeing the required Supervised Experiential Learning. - Maintenance of current credentials for the profession (i.e., RDN, MD, PharmD, DO, LCSW, etc) - Provision of experiences that meet the required competencies. - Adequate staffing to provide a positive learning experience for the - student, including proper supervision and instruction by the preceptor(s). - Adequate time, supervision and instruction for projects to be completed. - Completion of a fully executed affiliation agreement with the facility.

 It is the student's responsibility to locate Supervised Experiential Learning sites and preceptors in the geographic location in which they desire to complete the SEL.
 It will be important to be flexible and research the geographic location the student wishes to complete the SEL.
-If it is in an area that is saturated with other dietetics students, you may need to consider other nearby sites in areas that are less likely to receive SEL requests.
+If it is in an area that is saturated with other dietetic students, you may need to consider other nearby sites in areas that are less likely to receive SEL requests.
 Students may need to consider dividing clinical hours between a few different facilities or offer to complete SEL hours on the weekends if the site can accommodate them.